-The diversity in numbers and types of students among academic medical institutions reflects the variation among them in their degree of concentration on the three major missions common to all--education, research and service.
+The diversity in numbers and types of students among academic medical institutions reflects the variation among them in their degree of concentration on the three major missions common to all-education, research, and service.
 However, every medical school faculty member would concede that education is the singular mission that characterizes academic medicine.
 Biomedical research is done in organizations other than medical schools and medical services are principally provided by non-academic physicians and hospitals.
-The education of young men and women who will be future practicing physicians, clinical investigators and biomedical scientists is a responsibility unique to the academy.
+The education of young men and women who will be future practicing physicians, clinical investigators, and biomedical scientists is a responsibility unique to the academy.
 It follows that a principal concern of the Council of Academic Societies should be the continual improvement of biomedical education.

 During the past three decades the educational responsibilities of medical school faculties have grown and become more complex.
-Neither the growth in size and mix of the student body nor the complexity of what must be taught and learned has been accompanied by significant changes in educational philosophy or methods.
-While the research techniques of the 1940s have been almost completely supplanted by ever more sophisticated and sensitive methods, students are still expected to learn by being told what the faculties know and by generally unstructured, hands-on experiences.
+Medical school faculty increasingly participate in teaching students from the other health professions as well as their own medical and graduate students, and clinical faculty additionally teach both a growing cadre of residents and an expanding program of continuing medical education for practicing physicians.
+This heterogeneous "student body" must be addressed at different levels of sophistication, and the demands on faculty time and energy have correspondingly increased.
+At the same time the amount of information to be transmitted has grown exponentially, and the technological aspects of biomedical science have become more complicated.

-As the amount of information to be transmitted has increased and technology has become more complicated, this educational strategy has become obsolete.
-However, the principal change for coping with this educational challenge has been to increase the time students spend in their program.
-Although medical school remains a four year program, the number of weeks of required attendance has increased.
-Residency programs are being lengthened as is postdoctoral training for basic scientists.
-It seems apparent that there must be a practical limit to this strategy.
+One major approach to handling this educational challenge has been to increase the total time students spend in their programs.
+Although medical school remains a four year program, the number of weeks of required attendance has increased, and the number of subjects tackled simultaneously has mounted.

-The Issues
+Residency programs are being lengthened as is postdoctoral training for biomedical scientists.
+It seems apparent there must be a practical limit to this strategy.

 The commitment to education by most medical school faculty members is influenced by how much this responsibility interdigitates with their research and service activities.
-Residents and clinical fellows who assist in patient care and research and graduate and postdoctoral students who collaborate with faculty members in research, are afforded commensurately more personal time and attention.
-Contact with medical students is considered important, but most faculty members try to confine their contribution to medical student education to simply transmitting their specialized store of information to them.
+Residents and clinical fellows who assist in patient care and research, and graduate and postdoctoral students who collaborate with faculty members in research receive personal time and attention from faculty members.
+Contact with medical students is considered important, but faculty members most often confine their contribution to medical student education to simply transmitting their specialized store of information to them.
 There is a universal perception that educational activities that do not contribute to, or detract from, productivity in research or patient care are likely to hinder recognition and advancement.
 Engagement with medical student education is thus the third priority for most of our faculties.

-The increase in the number of students of all categories, although paralleled by an even greater increase in the number of faculty members, has diminished the personal relationship between students and faculty.
-This holds true not only for medical students whose number has doubled in the past two decades but also for graduate students, residents and fellows.
+The increase in the number of students of all categories, although accompanied by an even greater increase in the number of faculty members, has diminished the personal relationship between students and faculty.
+This holds true not only for medical students whose number has doubled in the past two decades but also for graduate students, residents, and fellows.
 In many institutions chairmen and senior faculty do not have sufficient time to get to know the cadre of students for whom they have ultimate responsibility.